-After adding extra constraints to the guard, Line 6 of the algorithm eliminates any terms from the quantifier's right-hand side that may be affected by the update to l .
-The $\lceil \exists \rceil$ algorithm is allowed to use disequalities from both the environment and from the guard, some of which may have been introduced by NotEffect.
+After adding extra constraints to the guard, Line 6 of the algorithm eliminates any terms from the quantifier's right-hand side that may be affected by the update to $\ell$ .
+The $[\exists]$ algorithm is allowed to use disequalities from both the environment and from the guard, some of which may have been introduced by NotEffect.

 Elimination from guard.
-A common theme of this paper is that performing an over-approximation operation on a quantified domain element requires us to perform an under-approximation of its dual on the guard.
+A common theme of this paper is that performing an over-approximation operation on a quantified domain element requires us to perform the dual of its underapproximation on the guard.
 Consider the following example.